 The normal drive strength for all outputs is specified to be SSTL_2, Class II.
+The x16 supports a programmable option for reduced drive.
 This option is intended for the support of the lighter load and/or point-to-point environments.
-The selection of the reduced drive strength will alter the DQ and DQS pins from SSTL_2, Class II drive strength to a reduced drive strength, which is approximately 54% of the SSTL_2, Class II drive strength.
+The selection of the reduced drive strength will alter the DQ and DQS pins from SSTL_2, Class II drive strength to a reduced drive strength, which is approximately 54 percent of the SSTL_2, Class II drive strength.